canonical/ubuntu-cloud-docs/docs/google/google-how-to/gce/upgrade-in-place-from-lts-to-pro.rst

 Upgrade in-place from LTS to Pro
 ================================

-If your production environment is based on Ubuntu LTS and you need the premium security, support or compliance features of Ubuntu Pro, then you don't have to migrate your applications to new Ubuntu Pro VMs.
+If your production environment is based on Ubuntu LTS and you need the premium security, support or compliance features of Ubuntu Pro, you don't have to migrate your applications to new Ubuntu Pro VMs.
 You can just perform an in-place upgrade of your existing machines in three simple steps:

 1. Stop your machine: